InformaticsMatters/squonk/openshift/ansible/README.md

 Remember that this playbook creates jobs on the server, so running it on an _active_ deployment is unwise.
-Use it as a sanity check when it's safe or after initial deployment to verify the installation.
+Use it as a sanity check when it's safe or after initial deployment to quickly verify the installation.

 If you get into trouble with failed tests a convenient _cleanup_ playbook also exists.
-It also creates the keycloak login for the `user1` user, clean up and then removes the user.
+It also creates the keycloak login for the `user1` user, cleans up and then removes the user.
 Use this playbook with caution as it removes all the jobs with a status of  `RESULTS_READY` and `ERROR`: -

     ansible-playbook playbooks/squonk/validate-cleanup.yaml